namankansal2022/Plant-disease-detection123/README.md

-# ⭐Plant-Disease-Detection
+# Plant-Disease-Detection
-* Plant Disease is necessary for every farmer so we are created Plant disease detection using Deep learning.
-In which we are using Convoluitona neural Netowork for classifying Leaf images into 39 Different Categories.
-The Convolutional Neural Code build in Pytorch Framework.
-For Training we are using Plant village dataset.
-Dataset Link is in My Blog Section.
+*Every farmer must prioritize plant disease management, which is why we have developed a plant disease detection system utilizing Deep Learning.
+Our advanced approach involves using Convolutional Neural Networks to accurately classify leaf images into 39 distinct categories.
+The Convolutional Neural Code is built using the Pytorch Framework for seamless implementation.
+To train our model effectively, we utilized the comprehensive Plant Village dataset, and you can access the dataset link in the Blog section for further details.